Rental Property Problems after Disaster

 WHAT DO YOU NEED TO DO?

 First, you must let your landlord know about the damage to the property in writing.
 You may send your notice by certified mail or hand delivery.
 This will create a record of your attempt to notify landlord of the needed repair request.
-Next, send your landlord a 7-day Notice to Withhold Rent for Repairs.
-If you want to stay and make repairs and deduct the difference from rent, then keep all receipts and do so only after 7-day period has expired, unless emergency repair is needed.
+Next, send your landlord a Notice to Pay Reduced Rent or Terminate the Lease Due to Casualty Damage.
+In the notice, tell the landlord of your intention to pay reduced rent until repairs are made or terminate the lease and immediately vacate the property.

 Under Florida law, you are not allowed to simply make repairs yourself and subtract the costs of those repairs from your rent payments.
-Therefore, you must give written notice to your landlord before repairs are made or the costs of the repairs is withheld from the rent.
+Therefore, your landlord must agree in writing before repairs are made or the costs of the repairs is withheld from the rent.

 If you live in an apartment complex, you may want to check if the landlord will allow you to move to another unit in the building that is livable.